 iRest Yoga Nidra Meditation (iRest)

-iRest is an 8-week program teaching deep relaxation and meditative inquiry.
+iRest (short for Integrative Restoration) is an 8-week program teaching deep relaxation and meditative inquiry.
 It is currently being utilized in VA hospitals, military bases, hospitals and clinics, hospice, homeless shelters, community programs, and schools.
 Research has shown that iRest helps reduce symptoms of PTSD, depression, anxiety, insomnia, chronic pain, and chemical dependency while increasing health, resiliency, and well-being. iRest is endorsed by the US Army Surgeon General and Defense Centers of Excellence as a complementary and alternative medicine (CAM).